 Then Snapchat added features that are now revolutionizing the way content is being produced, sourced, published, and received.
-Between My Story, Geofilters, Our Story (see gif below), and Discover, Snapchat is now a tool all marketers should take seriously.
+Between My Story, Geo-filters, Live Stories, and Discover, Snapchat is now a tool all marketers should take seriously.

 This is because Snapchat has a pull rather than push effect whereby users only view the content that they want to see.
-And when they do see it, they give it their undivided attention because they have to hold their finger down to watch it in its entirety.
+And when they do see it, they give it their undivided attention.

-Marketers need to understand how Snapchat works because it is changing how we share and consume content.
+Marketers need to understand how Snapchat works what the metrics mean because it is changing how we share and consume content.
 Business Insider thinks Snapchat Stories are such a big deal that they have deemed it a threat to Google, Facebook and TV.

-Knowing these Snapchat metrics will not only make you stand out among your colleagues but it will also prepare you to incorporate Snapchat into your marketing mix.
+Knowing these Snapchat metrics for marketers will make you stand out among your colleagues and prepare you to incorporate Snapchat into your social media marketing arsenal.
 Below is a breakdown of Snapchat metrics and what they mean for marketers.

 1. Story Snap Views (Reach)